18F/myusa/public/developer/api.md

 # Group Notification

-## POST /api/v1/notifications
+## POST /api/notifications

-Create a notification
+This will create a notification for the authenticated user.
+The user will be able to view the notification through a user interface, and optionally by email.

++ Parameters

+ + subject (required, string, `Test notification`)
+ + body (optional, string, `This is a test`)

-+ Request should create a new notification when the notification info is valid (application/json)
++ Request Create a new notification (application/json)

     {
       "notification": {